 When does spring start and end?

 The spring season sees its official beginning on March 1st and is here to stay until May 31st each year.
 Spring is the known as a time for new beginnings, making it a favourite for many gardeners.
 The combination of frequent rainfall and sunshine creates an optimal environment for any seeds and crops you sow to transform into blooming plants and delicious veggies.

 Start choosing your summer seeds

-We recommend spending equal amounts of time on garden maintenance and on planting seeds throughout the season.
-Depending on the rainfall in your area, you might need to weed more often - once or twice a week should suffice.
+If it frequently rains in your area, you might need to weed more often - once or twice a week should suffice!
 Check out our April blog post for some tips and tricks on how to control your beds and borders.

 If you cannot rely on frequent rain, you will need to water your beds, borders and potted plants based on the specific plant needs.
-We go into more detail about when to sow which plants in our post about which gardening tasks to do in March.
+We go into a little more detail about when to sow which plants in our post about which gardening tasks to do in March.

 Once it gets to May, spring is in full force!
 Take this opportunity to plant any remaining seeds for the summer.
 If you’ve been growing your plants in a conservatory up until this point, we recommend checking out our May blog post, where we go into detail about how to harden off your plants before moving them outdoors.

 What to do in the garden in Summer

 When does summer start and end?

-The season we have all been waiting for announces itself on June 1st and is here to stay until August 31st; giving us plenty of time to reap the rewards of our preparation work from the previous months.
-The crops we planted in spring are slowly getting ready to be harvested throughout this sun-filled season, reminding us of why we started a garden in the first place.
+The season we have all been waiting for starts on June 1st and is here to stay until August 31st; giving us gardeners plenty of time to reap the rewards of our preparation work from the previous months!
+The crops planted in spring are getting closer to being ready for harvest, reminding us of why we started a garden in the first place.